snissn/onlyswaps-docusaurus/docs/v1/docs/reference/fees.md

 # Fees

-OnlySwaps uses two fee dimensions:
+ONLYSwaps uses two fee dimensions:

 1) Solver fee (a.k.a. resolver fee): user‑chosen incentive that motivates a solver to fulfill quickly on the destination chain.
 A Fees API can suggest a recommended fee based on gas, liquidity, solver count, and fill rates.
 You can increase this fee later with `updateFee`. :contentReference[oaicite:97]{index=97} :contentReference[oaicite:98]{index=98}